Iran may be "struggling" with new nuclear machines

 But, contrary to some Western media reports in the run-up to Friday's International Atomic Energy Agency report, Iran does not yet seem ready to deploy advanced enrichment equipment for large-scale production, despite years of testing.

 Instead, the IAEA document showed Iran was preparing to install thousands more centrifuges based on an erratic and outdated design, both in its main enrichment plant at Natanz and in a smaller facility at Fordow buried deep underground.

 "It appears that they are still struggling with the advanced centrifuges," said Olli Heinonen, a former chief nuclear inspector for the Vienna-based U.N. agency.

-"We do not know whether the reasons for delays are lack of raw materials or design problems."
+"We do not know whether the reasons for delays are lack of raw materials or design problems," he said.

 Iran says it is refining uranium to fuel a planned network of nuclear power plants so that it can export more of its oil and gas.
-The United States and its allies accuse it of a covert bid to develop nuclear bombs.
+The United States and its allies accuse it of a covert bid to acquire nuclear weapons capability.

-Tehran often trumpets technical advances in its nuclear programme, including the development of new centrifuges - machines that spin at supersonic speed to increase the concentration of the fissile material in uranium.
+Tehran often trumpets technical advances in its nuclear program, including the development of new centrifuges - machines that spin at supersonic speed to increase the concentration of the fissile material in uranium.

 MILLION DOLLAR QUESTION

 The IAEA, which regularly inspects Iran's declared nuclear sites, has little access to facilities where centrifuges are assembled and the agency's knowledge of possible centrifuge progress is mainly limited to what it can observe at Natanz.